ShivuGM/Zomato-Analytics-Project/README.md

-# Zomato-Analytics-Project
+# 🍽️ Zomato Analytics Project
 Customer behavior and restaurant performance analytics using Excel, SQL, Tableau &amp; Power BI
-# 🍽️ Zomato Analytics Project

 This project focuses on analyzing customer behavior, restaurant distribution, pricing trends, and service availability using real-world Zomato data.
 The analytics were performed using **Excel**, **Power BI**, **Tableau**, and **SQL**, resulting in a comprehensive set of dashboards for strategic decision-making.